 Texting and driving accidents are all too common in Florida.
 En noviembre 2012, an accident near the Gandy Bridge in St. Petersburg added to the unfortunate statistics.
-El conductor, who was only 29 años, died in a single vehicle accident.
+El conductor, que solo era 29 años, died in a single vehicle accident.
 After overcorrecting his vehicle, he veered into the median, hitting a power pole and some palm trees.
 His cell phone was found lying in the front seat, an incomplete text message still displayed.
 This suggests that texting and driving caused his accident.
 Can you imagine the grief upon learning that a loved one died in a totally preventable accident?

 Ban Texting and Driving

 Florida is one of 11 states that do not have bans on texting and driving.
 Various bills have been introduced every year, but keep getting rejected.
 In coming years, safety advocates hope to see change.
 Sin embargo, opponents to the texting and driving ban call it an infringement of personal freedom, or claim that it is an act of government interference.